shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_7/README.md

 12. create rule.

-With this particular option system will automatically move our object to different storage class.
+With this particular option system will automatically move your object to different storage class.